jeffdoolittle/jeffdoolittle.github.com/_posts/2022-02-23-the-tao-of-software-architecture-an-introduction.md

 ![Solution Design Restaurant](/assets/solution-design/solutiondesign_03_restaurant.svg){:class="img-solution-design"}

 It should be clear that a well functioning restaurant must take all of these perspectives into consideration.
 These perspectives also delineate distinct areas of **responsibility**.
 These responsibilities depend on one another and can mutually affect one another in various ways.
-However, the primary flow from problem statement to solution execution flows according to the following illustration.
+However, the primary movement from problem statement to solution execution flows according to the following illustration.

 ![Solution Design Flow](/assets/solution-design/solutiondesign_05_flow.svg){:class="img-solution-design"}